jasonbrodeur/SHAD-mapping/intro-to-GIS.md

     - <img src="assets/img/difference.png" alt="Difference dialogue box" width="500">
     - Click Run.
 If done correctly, you should have a new layer called ```Difference``` at the top of your Layers list.
 The ```Difference``` layer should show all areas except your neighbourhood in a solid colour.
     - Deselect your neighbourhood by clicking the ```Deselect Features from all Layers``` button ![QGIS layer button icon](assets/img/unselect-features.png) from the top toolbar.
-    - Finally, choose a very dark colour (black, dark grey, dark blue, dark purple, etc.) for your ```Difference``` layer. this will help your neighbourhood stand out.
+    - Finally, choose a very dark colour (black, dark grey, dark blue, dark purple, etc.) or very light colour (e.g., white) for your ```Difference``` layer and change opacity to between 50 and 80%.
+This will wash out the surrounding neighbourhoods and help yours stand out.

 ## Task 5: Compose a map of your selected neighbourhood
 **Objective**: Create a map of your chosen Hamilton Neighbourhood.